qgustavor/mega/readme.md

 - No sharing features
 - Missing file management: move, mkdir, symlink etc.

+## Browser support

+This module also works in the browser with [browserify](https://github.com/substack/node-browserify).
+Not all patches have landed yet so you should use [this fork](https://github.com/tonistiigi/node-browserify) and `request@2.10.0`.
+See [demo page](http://tonistiigi.github.com/mega/) for preview.

 ## API

 ### var storage = mega([options], [readyCallback])